<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Blended families

 Changes in family dynamics, including blended families and cohabiting couples, are a common cause of inheritance disputes.
-Unfortunately, the order of priority under the rules of intestacy in England, Wales and Scotland does not take into consideration stepchildren or cohabiting couples.
-Therefore, for an individual wanting their estate to be left to those loved ones, they will need to ensure a valid and up to date Will is in place.
+The order of priority under the rules of intestacy in England, Wales, and Scotland does not take into consideration stepchildren or cohabiting couples.
+Therefore, for an individual wanting their estate to be left to those loved ones, they will need to ensure a valid and up-to-date Will is in place.

-Inheritance lending specialist, Tower Street Finance, recently conducted in-depth research amongst 2,000 UK adults either expected to be left an inheritance or a beneficiary of a Will.
-The research revealed people’s reluctance to discuss inheritance combined with minimal understanding of the associated legal complexities, some of the key findings are:
+In 2020, Tower Street Finance and OnePoll conducted in-depth research amongst 2,000 UK adults who were either expecting to be left an inheritance or to be named as a beneficiary in a Will.
+The research revealed people’s reluctance to discuss inheritance, combined with minimal understanding of the associated legal complexities.
+Some of the key findings were:

-• 32% of stepparents have a Will which does not treat their children and stepchildren equally
+• 32% of stepparents had a Will that did not treat their children and stepchildren equally;

-• 17% of stepparents plan to exclude their stepchildren from an inheritance
+• 17% of stepparents planned to exclude their stepchildren from an inheritance;

-• 43% want to leave a legacy to their partner, although, few understand that without a Will those unmarried or not in a civil partnership would not be automatically entitled
+• 43% wanted to leave a legacy to their partner, although, few understood that without a Will those unmarried or not in a civil partnership would not be automatically entitled.

 Homemade Wills

 Homemade Wills may appear to be an attractive approach for someone to get their affairs in order due to the reasonable costs and ease of building.
-However, this approach has given rise to various problems for the families of a Testator when the time arrives which may result in disputes over complications such as Will validity.
+However, this approach has given rise to various problems for the families of a Testator when the time arrives, which may result in disputes over complications such as Will validity.
+One of the biggest areas of dispute over homemade Wills is that it has not been correctly signed and witnessed, making it invalid.

 How can inheritance disputes be resolved?